 "I look forward to it."

-The grins they exchanged were reserved for brothers [matching mischief cultivated over time made them a little sharper than they had to be].
+The grins they exchanged were reserved for brothers that flirted with trouble more often than not.
 They thunked foreheads and chuckled for no reason.
 The moment didn't last, as Deaton led his guests from the andron.
-He and Derek seemed to be getting on surprisingly well, talking in low tones about something Stiles couldn't hear.
+He and Derek seemed to be getting on surprisingly well.
+They spoke in low tones about something Stiles couldn't hear.
 Jackson and Isaac wore their relief like badges of honor.
 Stiles almost felt bad, then he remembered they were uninvited guests on this outing.
-When Derek caught sight of him, his face darkened a disconcerting shade or two.
+When Derek caught sight of him, his face darkened a disturbing shade or two.
 "Say your goodbyes."

 He and his men were through the outer doors before Stiles could get out a grateful word.
 Stiles stood and made a beeline for his Master.
 Deaton accepted his hug easily.
 "There is nothing to be done, Stiles, he is adamant about keeping you close until his business with Pericles is finished.
 I'm sorry, I've failed you."
 Deaton's normally placid voice was off in a way that hurt Stiles.